aliadrian/room-homepage/README.md

 </div>

-This is a solution to the [Room homepage]((https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
+This is a solution to the [Room homepage] https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq. <br>
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 <h2>Links</h2>